 Regardless of the competition, GoDaddy and Google take a vastly different approach to the sale and management of customer domains.
 Each has their own set of pros and cons, and we will look at what is offered on each side, compare and contrast them to one another, and ultimately decide which is the better option to use.

 Domains, unlike most other products and services, require almost no additional considerations.
 Once the registration is complete, we just point it to our website and we are done.
+Its simplicity is what makes it one of the best GoDaddy alternatives.
 For this reason, the cost is often the deciding factor as to which registrar we will use.

 Of course, no two companies are the same, it’s important to look past the promotion advertisements and read between the lines.
-This is no exception with domains, the best deal at face value can sometimes end up costing a lot more before we know it.
+We’ve seen this herd marketing technique implemented by not just EIG Companies such as Bluehost and Hostgator but GoDaddy and Dreamhost as well.
+However, this is no exception with domains, the best deal at face value can sometimes end up costing a lot more before we know it.

 One such example is Privacy Protection, the option to hide your personal information from a public records database, starts out at an additional $7.99/year through GoDaddy.
 Want custom e-mail addresses under the new domain name?
 That is another $1.99/month for a single e-mail with just 5GB of space.
 We even have the option to register more TLDs at a discount, because who wouldn’t want the .info domain name as well?